solo-io/envoy-gloo/source/extensions/filters/http/aws_lambda/README.md

 # Envoy Lambda filter

 This project links an AWS Lambda HTTP filter with the Envoy binary.
-A new filter `io.solo.lambda` which redirects requests to AWS Lambda is introduced.
+A new filter `io.solo.aws_lambda` which redirects requests to AWS Lambda is introduced.

 ## Building